-- Speech and Language therapy. - Students are supported in following their interests and activities regardless of their SEN and/or disabilities. - Specialist advice is sought to identify barriers to learning and to receive additional advice to overcome those barriers. - Students with special needs and/or disabilities can access the curriculum with adult support as appropriate. - In exceptional circumstances students can be dis-applied from some subjects.
-This must be agreed by all involved. - Our pupils are supported through individual needs-centred planning, target and outcome setting.
+- disabilities can access the curriculum with adult support as appropriate. - In exceptional circumstances students can be dis-applied from some subjects.
+This must be agreed by all involved. - Our pupils are supported through individual needs-centred planning, target and outcome setting. - Needs specific software and resources available. - Laptops/ Ipads - Clicker 7 - Coloured exercise books/ coloured overlays